 Beginning Monday, May 18, Way Library will be checking out books, as well as other items, using contactless curbside pickup.

-The building remains closed to public access for the time being, but patrons are encouraged to browse the library’s catalog from home, place their holds, and then use an online form to schedule a pickup time.
+Patrons who wish for contactless service are encouraged to browse the library’s catalog from home, place their holds, and then use an online form to schedule a pickup time.
 Patrons also have the option to contact the Information Desk to request materials by calling 419-874-3135, extension 119.
 A third option is to request materials using a special Curbside Pickup form available on the library’s website at http://curbside.waylibrary.info.

 At the appointed pickup time, a patron will arrive in the designated location in the library’s parking lot, dial the number on the sign, open the trunk, then remain in the car.
 Staff, wearing protective equipment, will deliver the materials in a disposable paper bag and place them in the trunk with no direct contact.
 Strict social distancing procedures are being implemented in order to effectively serve library customers and adhere to public health guidelines.